HarperDB/documentation/docs/deployments/configuration.md

 `console` - _Type_: boolean; _Default_: true

 Controls whether console.log and other console.\* calls (as well as another JS components that writes to `process.stdout` and `process.stderr`) are logged to the log file.
-By default, these are logged to the log file, but this can be disabled.
+By default, these are not logged to the log file, but this can be enabled:

 ```yaml
 logging: